project-receptor/python-receptor/docs/intro.rst

 is down or offline then the message will be rerouted through other nodes.
 If there is no route available then the message will be stored on the last node that it made it to before route calculation failed to find another route.
 The amount of time a message will spend waiting on the mesh is configurable.
-If it reaches its timeout an error will be delivered back to the sender.
+If it reaches its timeout the message will be silently dropped.

 A Receptor node itself maintains an internal accounting of messages awaiting delivery but the mesh itself makes no guarantee that a message **will** be delivered or even ever make it to its